brianweet/brianweet.github.io/_posts/2018-26-04-running-mssql-server-linux-using-lcow.md

 </p>

 #### Running mssql-server-linux with LCOW
-The image I built based on [windows image for mssql](https://hub.docker.com/r/microsoft/mssql-server-windows-developer/) was quite big, 15GB when I was using it about 6 months ago and still 10.8GB after I updated the image to a newer version, yesterday [(see edit in this post)]({% post_url 2017-09-10-alloy-in-docker %}#summary).
-It's still huge compared to the base image for mssql-server-linux.
-Next to that it seems clear to me that the linux image is the way to go, just by looking at the updated frequency or the pull stats:
+One of the images I built previously, based on [windows image for mssql](https://hub.docker.com/r/microsoft/mssql-server-windows-developer/), was quite big: 15GB when I was using it about 6 months ago and still 10.8GB after I updated the image to a newer version, yesterday [(see edit in this post)]({% post_url 2017-09-10-alloy-in-docker %}#summary).
+That image still huge compared to the base image for mssql-server-linux.

+It is also quite seems clear to me that the linux image is the way to go, just by looking at the update frequency or the pull stats:

 <p class="centered-image">
 	<img src="/assets/mssql-linux/different-images.png" alt="Mssql docker image stats">
 </p>

-As the initial experiment went so smooth, I was excited and full of hope so I ran the command to start the linux container:
+As the initial experiment went so smooth, I was excited and full of hope when I ran the command to start the mssql linux container:
 ``docker run --platform linux --rm -ti -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=yourStrong(!)Password' -p 1433:1433 microsoft/mssql-server-linux``

 <p class="centered-image">
 	<img src="/assets/mssql-linux/need-memory.png" alt="Need memory">
 </p>

-An error message saying: `sqlservr: This program requires a machine with at least 2000 megabytes of memory`.
+I received an error message saying: `sqlservr: This program requires a machine with at least 2000 megabytes of memory`.
-Ah ok so it does start but it needs more memory, I've seen this before, no problem.
+Ah ok...
+So it does start but it just needs more memory, I've seen this before, no problem.
 Just change the memory setting somewhere..
 But where?!

-After searching in the app, searching online, trial and error I found out that it's not possible to change the default memory size set for the lcow container.
-Which is a real shame as it means I still can't do what I initially wanted to.
-As seen in this epic, the 'Memory and CPU settings' task is not [started yet](https://github.com/moby/moby/issues/33850).
+After searching in the app, searching online, doing some trial and error I found out that it's not possible to change the default memory size set for the lcow container.
+Which is a real shame as it means I still can't do what I wanted to, start the mssql linux container.
+As can be seen in this epic, the 'Memory and CPU settings' task is not [started yet](https://github.com/moby/moby/issues/33850).
-Reading through the referenced bug I found [a post](https://github.com/Microsoft/opengcs/issues/145#issuecomment-376439116) that mentioned that it should be possible to hardcode a value for the memorysize, recompile docker and make it work.
+Reading through the referenced bug I found [a post](https://github.com/Microsoft/opengcs/issues/145#issuecomment-376439116) mentioning that it should be possible to hardcode a value for the memorysize, recompile docker and make it work.
 I could not resist to give it a try.

 #### Hardcoding MemoryMaximumInMB and recompiling docker
 Everyone knows how much fun it is to compile completely unknown stuff using a completely unknown stack.
 Slightly hesitant I started searching through the moby repository to figure out how to compile docker.
 I found [the dockerfile for windows](https://github.com/moby/moby/blob/master/Dockerfile.windows), with some great documentation inside: